 I don’t know about you, but when I got pay raises at work, it felt incredible.
 I got a giant smile across my face because I felt like my hard work was finally validated.
 All the extra hours, emails, phone calls, presentations and the unwavering commitment to my company’s success had (literally) paid off.

 But it’s not as easy as just showing up to work one day and your boss calling you into his office to say “Hey, you!
 You’re getting a raise!
 Let's party!”
 If only it were that easy, right?!

 We have to work hard, put in the hours and follow the right steps.

-I’ve only been working in the corporate world for 15 years so I know I still have a lot to learn.
-What I do know is what’s worked for me so far.
-Here are 7 important steps that have taken my career from 5-figures to 6-figures.
+I only worked in the corporate world for 15 years so I know I don't know it all.
+What I do know is what worked for me.
+Here are 7 important steps on how to increase your salary from 5-figures to 6-figures.

 1. Establish Credibility